Environment

 Fleet and Transport Management

-In addition, the area management of service technicians has been restructured at all Fenwick-Linde branches in France in order to optimize the fleet and routes.
-Also in France, at Loire Océan Manutation, route planning has been optimized by better distributing the sectors of customer service technicians by forming groups of two according to customers and geographical areas.
-The use of the new software Area Reform also enabled Linde Magyarország Anyagmozgatási (Hungary) to reduce fuel consumption in 2022 by optimizing the routes and thus the emissions of service vehicles.
+In addition, the area management plan for service technicians has been restructured at all Fenwick-Linde branches in France in order to optimize the fleet and routes.
+At Loire Océan Manutation, also in France, route planning has been optimized to achieve a better distribution of customer service technicians’ sectors by forming groups of two according to customers and geographical areas.